Inside Norway: A Photographer’s Journey

 “The world is a book, and those who do not travel read only one page.”

 Norway is legendary for its raw beauty.
 Captured in major motion picture franchises from Star Wars to James Bond, it’s a magical land with seemingly no bad views.
 Having cruised the comparable scenery of Alaska several times, I was still unprepared for the breathtaking personality and monolithic splendor of Norway’s fjords.

 You hear about Pulpit Rock long before you get to the Geiranger Fjord.
 While no secret, it’s the whispered treasure of that place, and the boat ride to see it is as exhilarating as the moment it comes into view.
 The narrow waterways that wind between high cliffs hide a thousand glimpses of granite walls robed in forested green and curtained with gushing waterfalls.
-Silenced in amazement, my mouth literally opened up as my eyes raised to take in the mountains crowned in silent clouds.
-It was majestic, and the reminder my God made that gave me chills.
-The view from atop the world-famous Pulpit Rock?
-You’ll want to sit down for that one.
+Silenced in amazement, my mouth literally opened up as my eyes raised to take in the mountains crowned in clouds.
+It was majestic, and the reminder my God made that gave me pause.

 The Little Things